Idioms and Phrases Shakespeare Invented

 Wear your heart on your sleeve

-The phrase ‘heart on my sleeve’, which means to show your feelings openly, also comes from Othello.
+The phrase ‘heart on my sleeve’, which means to show your feelings openly, is another Shakespeare idiom which comes from Othello.
 In the play, Iago says:

 “For when my outward action doth demonstrate